Make French Vanilla Ice Cream at Home

 What makes this custard-based vanilla different from a no-egg style?

-The custard uses egg yolks, which add butterfat and emulsifiers that create a richer color, silkier mouthfeel, and smoother texture than a milk-and-cream-only base.
+The custard uses egg yolks, which add emulsifiers and extra fat that create a richer color, silkier mouthfeel, and smoother texture than a milk‑and‑cream‑only base.
 Cooking the yolks with the dairy also concentrates flavor and improves freeze stability.

 Why do I need to temper the yolks instead of adding hot milk all at once?

 Tempering gradually raises yolk temperature so they don’t scramble.
-It ensures a silky, lump-free custard.
-Pour a small stream of hot dairy into beaten yolks while whisking, then return the mixture to the pan and cook gently to 170–175°F.
+Pour a small stream of hot dairy into beaten yolks while whisking, then return the mixture to the pan and cook gently to 170–175°F to ensure a silky, lump‑free custard.

 Which vanilla options work best: bean, paste, or extract?

-Whole bean adds flecks and the most aromatic depth; paste gives rich flavor without scraping; extract is convenient and still tasty.
-Add bean seeds or paste during heating; add extract after chilling to preserve volatile notes.
+Whole vanilla bean adds flecks and the deepest aromatic complexity; paste delivers rich bean character without scraping; extract is convenient and still tasty.
+Add beans or paste during heating for maximum infusion; add extract into the cooled base or off the heat to preserve volatile notes.

 How long should the custard chill before churning?

-Chill until completely cold, at least 4 hours or overnight.
-A fully chilled base churns faster and traps less excess air, producing denser, smoother frozen dessert.
+Chill until completely cold: a minimum of 4 hours is recommended, though overnight yields the best texture and flavor melding.
+A thoroughly chilled base churns faster and traps less excess air, producing a denser, smoother ice cream.

 Do I need an ice cream maker, and which type is best?

-An ice cream maker yields the best texture.
-Compressor machines are convenient and ready anytime; bowl-style units require pre-freezing the canister for 12–24 hours.
-Choose based on frequency and storage space.
+An ice cream maker gives the best texture.
+Compressor machines are convenient and ready anytime; bowl‑style units require pre‑freezing the canister (commonly 12–24 hours).
+Choose based on frequency, space, and convenience.

 How do I tell when churning is finished?

 Look for a thick, soft‑serve consistency and the batter holding its shape when the dasher lifts.
-Time varies by machine, but visual and tactile cues beat strict minutes for scoopable results.
+Visual and tactile cues (rounded domes above the paddle, mixture pulling from the canister sides) are more reliable than strict minutes for scoopable results.

 What’s the best way to avoid large ice crystals during freezing?